Terms & Conditions

 (b) the Customer’s failure to provide the Supplier with adequate delivery instructions or any other instructions that are relevant to the supply of the Goods;

-(c) the Customer’s failure to allow sufficient access to the Location and other facilities as reasonably required to enable the Supplier or its employees or agents to deliver the Goods;
+(c) the Customer’s failure to allow sufficient access to the Location and other facilities and documentation as reasonably required to enable the Supplier or its employees or agents to deliver the Goods;

 (d) the Customer’s failure to prepare the Location to allow for sufficient access to and egress from the Location for the delivery of the Goods by the Supplier, its employees, agents, consultants and sub-contractors;